forlond/phpunit-testing-tools/docs/symfony_validator.md

         $object     = new MyObject();
         $violations = $this->validate($object);

-        // Assert the violation list has one violation although the list has two violations.
+        // Assert the violation list has one violation although the list may have more violations.
         $violations
             ->expect('foo.bar.message')
             ->assert(false)